Alex’s Newsletter

 2. User stories + acceptance criteria = ❤️ testing ❤️

 Part of what slows you down when testing initially is you don't really know what good looks like.
-I recently took on the resource-intensive (but worth it) task of creating product alignment documents (PADs) for every key part of our platform.
+I recently took on the resource-intensive (but worth it) task of creating product requirement documents (PRDs) for every key part of our platform.

 Along with this work, I am also creating user stories and acceptance criteria for each user story.
 With these three pieces, we've got the complete puzzle: